-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boost innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Wyoming, but they make a big impact.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-Given their modest numbers, immigrants may not sway presidential elections in Wyoming, where Mitt Romney won by roughly 102,000 votes in 2012, but their votes may make a difference in closer statewide contests and primaries in the near future.
+Given their modest numbers, immigrants may not sway presidential elections in Wyoming where Donald Trump won by roughly 118,000 votes in 2016, but their votes may make a difference in closer statewide contests and primaries in the near future.

 |Share these facts|

 |Hey @SenatorEnzi, you have 647 immigrant entrepreneurs creating jobs in your state. #ReasonForReform|